Only Rain Down the Storm Drain!

 Storm Drains in My Neighborhood

-The Oakland Museum of California has developed a Creek and Watershed Information Source website containing a series of maps and guide books to creeks and watersheds in the San Francisco Bay area.
+The Oakland Museum of California has developed a Creek and Watershed Information Source website containing a series of maps and guidebooks to creeks and watersheds in the San Francisco Bay area.
 All maps provide detailed watershed features including the location of municipal storm drains that are 24 inches or more in diameter.
-Information regarding these maps is included here.
-Maps are available for the creeks and watersheds in the West Valley Communities.
+View here for Information regarding these maps.
+Maps are available for the creeks and watersheds in the West Valley communities.

 Creek & Watershed Map of West Santa Clara Valley